Stellar teachers. Passionate kids.

 Po-Shen Loh teaching probability games with Math in the Mountains: 10,450’ above sea level!

-Dropping a cliff in the Jackson Hole back country
+Dropping cliffs in Jackson Hole back country

 Who should attend?

-To apply to Math in the Mountains 2025, please complete this form, and our admissions team will contact you.
-New applicants will be asked to share math experiences and explorations, complete a questionnaire, and provide references.
-After our review, we may send you some fun math challenges to work on and possibly schedule a video interview to get to know you better.
+To apply to our programs, please click here.
+Applicants will be asked to share math experiences and explorations, complete an algebra assessment, solve a few fun math challenges, and provide references.
+After review, we may invite your child to a video interview to get to know them better.

 “Best Week Ever”